-Ground motion probability of exceedance (PoEs) for a given observation time are computed for PGA and for 5%-damped response spectral acceleration at 0.1s, 0.2s, 0.5s, 1s, 2s and 3s (vibration periods allowed by the selected ground motion models).
-As often done, ground motion integration has been truncated at 3 sigma of the prediction.
-Output of the calculation are a) mean and quantile (0.05, 0.15, 0.5, 0.85 and 0.95) hazard curves at each intensity measure type (Imt) and site (see Figure 30 and Figure 31 for example results computed at six sites selected as target for subsequent disaggregation analysis), b) Uniform Hazard Spectra (UHS, Figure 32) and c) hazard maps computed for return periods of 25, 50, 100, 250, 475, 500 and 1000 years, corresponding respectively to 86, 63, 39, 18, 10, 9 and 5% probability of exceedance in 50 years observation time.
-The calculations were carried out assuming a Poisson earthquake occurrence model.
-See Figure 33, Figure 34, Figure 35 and Figure 36 for example maps at PGA and selected return periods.
+Ground motion probability of exceedance (PoEs) are computed for PGA and for 5% damped response spectral acceleration at 0.1s, 0.2s, 0.5s, 1s, 2s and 3s, according to the possibilities of the selected ground motion models.
+Ground motion integration has been conservatively truncated at 3 sigma of the prediction.
+Output of the calculation are mean and quantile (0.05, 0.15, 0.5, 0.85 and 0.95) hazard curves at each intensity measure type (Imt) and site (see Figure 30 and Figure 31 for example results computed at six sites selected as target for subsequent disaggregation analysis), together with Uniform Hazard Spectra (UHS, Figure 32) and hazard maps computed for return periods of 25, 50, 100, 250, 475, 500 and 1000 years, corresponding respectively to 86, 63, 39, 18, 10, 9 and 5% probability of exceedance in 50 years observation time and assuming a Poisson occurrence model (see Figure 33, Figure 34, Figure 35 and Figure 36 for example maps at PGA and selected return periods).
 It must be noted that shorter return periods could not be computed due to numerical limitations when approaching 100% PoE.

 Figure 30.
-Example of mean hazard curves computed at six selected target sites (all country capitals plus Almaty, Kazakhstan.
-Note that Nur-Sultan was formerly known as Astana) for different intensity measure
+Example of mean hazard curves computed at six selected target sites (all country capitals plus Almaty, Kazakhstan) for different intensity measure types (PGA and increasing spectral periods from 0.2 s to 3 s) with 10% probability of exceedance in 50 years.